 All Apple Watch sensor activity, including health alerts, is available in the Apple Health app.
 While the Apple Watch has sensors that duplicate those found on the iPhone (accelerometer, gyroscope, GPS), it also has a heart-rate sensor.
 You can keep tabs on your pulse either manually or in the background throughout the day.

 The Apple Watch Series 4 and later also measure the heart's electrical activity (ECG).
-The Apple Watch Series 6 can track blood-oxygen levels.
-This data displays in the Health app.
+The Apple Watch Series 6 can track blood-oxygen levels, but newer models have the sensor blocked via software due to an ongoing lawsuit.

 The Apple Watch can check for unusually high or low heart rates in the background.
 If your pulse rises above 120 bpm or below 40 bpm while being inactive for 10 minutes, the Apple Watch will alert you.
 There is a setting to change the threshold pulse rate and toggle notifications on and off.

-The Apple Watch ECG app uses a sensor inside the Digital Crown and the back of Apple Watch Series 4 or later to record a single-lead ECG.
-The ECG app then displays whether it detected a sinus rhythm, atrial fibrillation, or inconclusive.
+The Apple Watch ECG app uses a sensor inside the Digital Crown and the back of the Apple Watch Series 4 or later to record a single-lead ECG.
+The ECG app then displays whether it detected a sinus rhythm, atrial fibrillation, or an inconclusive result.
 This data can potentially alert you to an underlying heart condition.

-Health also integrates with the upcoming Apple Fitness+ home-workout service.
+Health also integrates with the Apple Fitness+ home-workout service.

 Third-party Apps and Devices